 Don't forget to pre and post-treat!

-Before performing sugaring anywhere on the body, don’t forget to clean and pre-treat the skin.
+Before performing sugaring anywhere on the body, don’t forget to clean and pre-treat the skin with our organic body care products.
 Cleansing or toning the area prior helps eliminate bacteria.
-Post-treating is also necessary— use any natural oil or moisturizer to help soothe, calm, and nourish skin post hair removal.
+Post-treating is also necessary— use any natural oil or a good moisturizer body lotion to help soothe, calm, and nourish skin post hair removal.

 Abby Stoecker is a Licensed Esthetician with 9 years of experience in the beauty industry.
 Her journey has led her to experience first hand the entire cycle of the esthetics industry—first working as a practitioner, then as an Account Manager/ Brand Evangelist at a skin care product company (ASC), and previously as an Educator at Cinta Aveda Institute where she originally studied for her Esthetics License almost 10 years ago.
 Currently, she is freelancing with start up skin care brands in the green beauty space.
 Her objective is simple—spread awareness, educate and make people feel their best when it comes to the decisions they make for their wellness and beauty.
 Abby finds immense joy in navigating clients through the world of skin, helping each person craft their own at-home rituals to achieve balance, inside and out.
 You can find her on most mornings with a face mask on, coffee in hand, listening to “The Daily” podcast.